DNA repair protein XRCC4

 NHEJ requires two main components to achieve successful completion.
 The first component is the cooperative binding and phosphorylation of artemis by the catalytic subunit of the DNA-dependent protein kinase (DNA-PKcs).
 Artemis cleaves the ends of damaged DNA to prepare it for ligation.
-The second component involves the bridging of DNA to DNA Ligase IV (LigIV), by XRCC4, with the aid of Cernunnos-XLF.
-DNA-PKcs and XRCC4 are anchored to Ku70 / Ku80 heterodimer, which are bound to the DNA ends.
+The second component involves the bridging of DNA to DNA ligase 4, by hXRCC4, with the aid of Cernunnos-XLF.
+DNA-PKcs and hXRCC4 are anchored to Ku70 / Ku80 heterodimer, which are bound to the DNA ends.

-Since XRCC4 is the key protein that enables interaction of LigIV to damaged DNA and therefore ligation of the ends, mutations in the XRCC4 gene were found to cause embryonic lethality in mice and developmental inhibition and immunodeficiency in humans.
-Furthermore, certain mutations in the XRCC4 gene are associated with an increased risk of cancer.
+Since hXRCC4 is the key protein that enables interaction of DNA ligase 4 to damaged DNA and therefore ligation of the ends, mutations in the XRCC4 gene were found to cause embryonic lethality in mice and developmental inhibition and immunodeficiency in humans.
+Furthermore, certain mutations in XRCC4 are associated with an increased risk of cancer.

 Double strand breaks

-DSBs are mainly caused by free radicals generated from ionizing radiation in the environment and from by-products released continually during cellular metabolism.
+Double strand breaks (DSBs) are mainly caused by free radicals generated from ionizing radiation in the environment and from by-products released continually during cellular metabolism.
 DSBs that are not efficiently repaired may result in the loss of important protein coding genes and regulatory sequences required for gene expression necessary for the life of a cell.
 DSBs that cannot rely on a newly copied sister chromosome generated by DNA replication to fill in the gap will go into the NHEJ pathway.
 This method of repair is essential as it is a last resort to prevent loss of long stretches of the chromosome.
 NHEJ is also used to repair DSBs generated during V(D)J recombination when gene regions are rearranged to create the unique antigen binding sites of antibodies and T-cell receptors.

 Sources of DNA damage

 DNA damage occurs very frequently and is generated from exposure to a variety of both exogenous and endogenous genotoxic sources.
-One of these include ionizing radiation, such as γ radiation and X-rays, which ionize the deoxyribose groups in the DNA backbone and can induce DSBs.
-Reactive oxygen species, ROS, such as superoxide (O2–•), hydrogen peroxide (H2O2), hydroxyl radicals (HO•), and singlet oxygen (1O2), can also produce DSBs as a result of ionizing radiation as well as cellular metabolic processes that are naturally occurring.
+One of these include ionizing radiation, such as gamma radiation and X-rays, which ionize the deoxyribose groups in the DNA backbone and can induce DSBs.
+Reactive oxygen species (ROS), such as superoxide (O2–•), hydrogen peroxide (H2O2), hydroxyl radicals (HO•), and singlet oxygen (1O2), can also produce DSBs as a result of ionizing radiation as well as cellular metabolic processes that are naturally occurring.
 DSBs can also be caused by the action of DNA polymerase while attempting to replicate DNA over a nick that was introduced as a result of DNA damage.